WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC23/WWDC23-10007-Create-seamless-experiences-with-Virtualization.md

 Discover the latest updates to the Virtualization framework.
 We’ll show you how to configure a virtual machine (VM) to automatically resize its display, take you through saving and restoring a running VM, and explore storage and performance options for Virtualization apps running on the desktop or in the data center.

-To learn more about the Virtualization framework, check out “Create macOS or Linux virtual machines” from WWDC22.

 @Metadata {
    @TitleHeading("WWDC23")
    @PageKind(sampleCode)